2026 수능특강 영독연 13강 변형문제 (1~9번)

 1 자원봉사 일정 관리 방식 변경에 대한 항의

-In the last six weeks, though, the new manager of volunteer services has begun assigning us to ____ schedules without consulting us, causing a great deal of upset among the volunteers and resulting in numerous cancellations of shifts.
+In the last six weeks, though, the new ____ of volunteer services has begun assigning us to volunteer schedules without consulting us, causing a great deal of upset among the volunteers and resulting in numerous cancellations of shifts.

 I hope you can address ____ problem before it becomes too great to solve.